standardml/smackage/README.md

 Smackage is a prototype package manager for Standard ML libraries.
-Right now it does not do any installation, it just provides a standard way of getting Standard ML code that understands where other Standard ML code might be found on the filesystem.
+Right now it does only minimal installation; it is mainly designed to provide a standard way of getting Standard ML code that understands where other Standard ML code might be found on the filesystem.

 Installation
 ------------
-Installation takes four steps, and the first and last steps are optional.
+Installation takes five steps, and the first and last two steps are optional.

 **Step 1: Pick a `SMACKAGE_HOME` directory (optional).**